gerhardvanwyk/springboot-example/README.md

 # springboot-keycloak-example
 I have been looking for example that illustrate how to implement springboot, keycloak and thymeleaf.
-Were I could use my own login screen and have both a rest controller and view in my application.
+Where I could use my own login screen and have both a rest controller and view in my application.
 The reason is that the application is not very complex, but maybe it should be split.
-This may change in the future.
 In the example I tried to both learn and document the correct approach, but might be way of.

 Please use with pessimism.